-CITY/COUNTY CONTACT CITY/COUNTY ADDRESS Phone:
+CITY/COUNTY CONTACT CITY/COUNTY ADDRESS Phone: Email:

-Appendix C: Sample Statement of Qualifications

-GRANT ADMINISTRATION STATEMENT OF QUALIFICATIONS

-NAM E OF FIRM:

-ADDI RESS:

-1. Years in Busi ness in Present Form:

-2. Firms History and Resource Capability to Perform Required Services:

-3. Titles, names , and addresses of all officers.
+Appendix C: Sample Statement of Qualifications GRANT AE DMINISTRATION STATEMENT OF QUALIFICATIONS NAM E OF FIRM: ADDF RESS: 1.
+Years in Busi ness in Present Form: 2.
+Firms History and Resource Capability to Perform Required Services: 3.
+Titles, names s, and addresses of all officers.
+4. 1.
+2. 3.
 4. (5) projects which demonstrate skills to be used on CDBG projects.

-1 2.

-2

-1

-5.
+5 5 warded the administration on these type of projects, what would yo